Bayesian nonparametric boundary detection for multiple areal data: California census income dataset

-We select three PUMAs on the estimated boundary between the higher-income area of LA and the central part of the city.
-We consider the \textit{Hancock Park \& Mid-Wilshire} PUMA and two of its spatial neighbouring areas: \textit{West Hollywood \& Beverly Hills} and \textit{University of Southern California (U.S.C.) \& Exposition Park} PUMAs.
-Our method has detected a boundary between \textit{Hancock Park \& Mid-Wilshire} and \textit{U.S.C. \& Exposition Park} PUMAs while \textit{West Hollywood \& Beverly Hills} PUMA has been classified as a neighbouring area of \textit{Hancock Park \& Mid-Wilshire}; see \Cref{fig:CaliCensusData_densities}, left panel.
-We also report the estimated densities and the associated data histograms of the three areas in \Cref{fig:CaliCensusData_densities}, right panel.
-The density estimates follow the histograms.
-While the estimated densities of \textit{Hancock Park \& Mid-Wilshire} and \textit{West Hollywood \& Beverly Hills} PUMAs are almost identical (i.e., same mode and variance, very similar skewness in the left tail of the distribution), there are remarkable differences in the estimated densities of \textit{Hancock Park \& Mid-Wilshire} and \textit{U.S.C.} PUMAs such as the modes and the left tails.
-To quantify the differences between the estimated densities, we have computed their $L^1$ distances, obtaining 0.094 for the distance between \textit{Hancock Park \& Mid-Wilshire} and \textit{West Hollywood \& Beverly Hills}, detected as neighbouring areas, and 0.606 for the distance between \textit{Hancock Park \& Mid-Wilshire} and \textit{U.S.C. \& Exposition Park}, instead detected as separated by a boundary.
+We select three PUMAs on the estimated boundary between the LA bay area and the inner part of the city.
+We consider the \textit{Redondo Beach, Manhattan Beach \& Hermosa Beach} PUMA and two of its adjacent areas: \textit{Gardena, Lawndale \& West Athens} and \textit{Marina del Rey, Westchester \& Culver City} PUMAs.
+Our method has estimated a boundary edge between \textit{Redondo Beach, Manhattan Beach \& Hermosa Beach} and \textit{Gardena, Lawndale \& West Athens} PUMAs while the \textit{Marina del Rey, Westchester \& Culver City} PUMA has been estimated as a neighbouring area of \textit{Redondo Beach, Manhattan Beach \& Hermosa Beach}; see \Cref{fig:CaliCensusData_densities}, left panel.
+We also report the estimated densities and the associated data histograms of the three areas in the right panel of \Cref{fig:CaliCensusData_densities}.
+Note that the density estimates precisely match the empirical histograms, indicating good performance of our model in density estimation.